 It’s not easy to clean a cluttered home.
 There’re plenty of areas that are not easy to access and that are never properly cleaned.
 If you have a sensitive nose, you might be prone to allergies and to respiratory problems.
 Remove the clutter and your condition might improve.
 Plus studies have shown that by getting rid of the clutter, you can reduce your housekeeping time by 40%!

 Very recently, my son started to read some of my old books and I noticed he wouldn’t stop sneezing.
-Although the bookshelves were not cluttered, some of these books were quite old and were obviously inhabited by dust mites.
-I had already done a drastic purge a few years back and kept only the books I loved.
+Although my shelves were not cluttered, some of these books were quite old and were obviously inhabited by dust mites.
+Despite a strong attachment to books, I had already done a drastic purge on my bookshelves, keeping only the ones that I loved.
 His allergic reaction convinced me to let go of most of what I had left.
 I’m now down to only the ones I haven’t read yet (they are all less than 3 months old) and kept a few coffee table books.
 The outcome: no more sneezing, more space and more energy flowing!

 10 | “DEATH CLEANING”